lyle-univ/cos301-team-lime/README.md

 See the projects tab for the current progress of the project

 Checkout the wip(work in progress) branch for the most recent work

+Workflow conventions:

+1. Pull before you push

+2. In the projects tab, move work you want to work on from The TODO column into In Progress column and assign yourself to the issue.

+3. When complete, move your work from In Progress to the Review column to be reviewed and given feedback by a peer.
+After review, the peer will move the work to done and close the issue.

+3. Push bleeding edge work into wip

+4. Merge a finished feature into feature branch

+5. Merge each document version into master and label the version